What's A Titration Study?

 A titration study determines what level and type of PAP (positive airway pressure) therapy is most appropriate for you.
-It’s the same study as an overnight sleep study (PSG), except before going to sleep you’re fitted with a mask that delivers PAP (positive airway pressure) which will keep your airway open while you sleep and prevent apnea.
+It’s the same study as an overnight sleep study (a PSG), except before going to sleep you’re fitted with a mask that delivers PAP, which will keep your airway open while you sleep and prevent apnea.

-When you arrive for your sleep study, a Registered Polysomnographic Technologist (RPSGT) or Registered Respiratory Therapist (RRT) will be at the site to greet you and show you to your room.
+When you arrive for your sleep study, a Registered Polysomnographic Technologist or Respiratory Therapist will be at the site to greet you and show you to your room.
 After you make yourself comfortable, your technologist will explain the study process, and answer any questions you may have prior to fitting your mask and applying the sensors.
+This process is completely painless and generally takes about 40 minutes to make sure everything is placed correctly.

 What To Expect